-A room full of quiet students … for many teachers, that’s the perfect classroom.
-While that might seem like more dream than reality, thankfully lots of classroom noise monitor apps are out there to help you manage.
+A room full of calm and focused students … for many teachers, that’s the perfect classroom.
+While that might seem impossible to accomplish sometimes, thankfully lots of classroom noise monitor apps are out there to help you make it happen.

 We’ve chosen three classroom noise monitor tools that teachers can use for free.

 Classcraft’s Volume Meter enables teachers to manage their classroom by setting a maximum volume that their students must stay under.
 As the class makes noise, a horizontal bar fills up, and volume fluctuates in real time.
 This lets students see exactly how close they’re getting to the maximum, which the teacher can adjust at any time.